No Sympathy for the Incel

 Type of Book: Fiction, novel

-Availability: Written in 1997 and published by Bloodlines, this book was reissued in 2006 by Snowbooks and is still in print.
-You can find a copy of this book easily by clicking the following affiliate link: Shrouded
+Availability: Written in 1997 and published by Bloodlines, this book was reissued in 2006 by Snowbooks.
+I cannot tell if it is still in print but you can still find affordable copies on Amazon.

 Comments: While this book is outrageous in many respects, it is not as visceral as some other books that deal with necrophilia, like Exquisite Corpse by Poppy Z. Brite, an excellent novel in its own right.
 While the plot developments at time seem extremely unlikely and the ending is rushed, this book is still worth a read.
 Davis nails her protagonist’s descent into madness in a manner that only Ruth Rendell could have managed more deftly.
 And when the plot isn’t beggaring belief, the depictions of human frailty and the extremities of the human psyche make this book quite interesting indeed.